II (Last in Line album)

 II is the second album by American rock supergroup Last in Line.
-It was released on February 22, 2019, and produced by bass player Jeff Pilson with the band.
+It was released in Japan on February 20, 2019, and the international release on February 22, 2019, and produced by Jeff Pilson with the band.
 The first single, "Landslide" was released on November 28, 2018.

 For this album, bass player Phil Soussan (ex-Ozzy Osbourne) replaced Jimmy Bain after his death at the age of 68 on January 23, 2016.

 Track listing

 All songs written by Andrew Freeman, Vivian Campbell, Phil Soussan and Vinny Appice.